Village People

 The group quickly became popular and moved into the mainstream, scoring several disco and dance hits internationally, including the hit singles "Macho Man", "In the Navy", "Go West", and "Y.M.C.A.", which was their biggest hit.
-In March 2020, the Library of Congress described "Y.M.C.A." as "an American phenomenon", and added the song to the National Recording Registry, which preserves audio recordings considered to be "culturally, historically or aesthetically significant".
+In March 2020, the Library of Congress described "Y.M.C.A." as "an American phenomenon", and added the song to the National Recording Registry, which preserves audio recordings considered to be "culturally, historically, or aesthetically significant."

 History

 1977–1979

-French musical composer and producer Jacques Morali and his business partner Henri Belolo, known collectively as Can't Stop Productions, were enjoying a successful string of hits in France and Europe.
+French musical composer and producer Jacques Morali and his business partner, Henri Belolo, known collectively as Can't Stop Productions, were enjoying a successful string of hits in France and Europe.
 In 1977, they moved to New York City to attempt to break into the American market.
 Morali had written a few dance tunes when he was given a demo tape recorded by singer/actor Victor Willis.
 After hiring Willis to sing background vocals on the four tracks, Morali approached him and said, "I had a dream that you sang lead on my album and it went very, very big".
 Willis agreed to sing on the debut album Village People.

-Songwriters Phil Hurtt and Peter Whitehead wrote the lyrics for the first album (Willis would subsequently take over writing duties in 1978 for the group's biggest hits).
-The Village People studio band was called Gypsy Lane, conducted by Horace Ott, who also provided much of the musical arrangements for Morali, who did not play any instruments.
+Songwriters Phil Hurtt and Peter Whitehead wrote the lyrics for the first album (Willis would subsequently take over writing duties for the group's biggest hits).
+The Village People studio band was called Gypsy Lane and was conducted by Horace Ott.
+Ott also provided many of the musical arrangements for Morali, who did not play any instruments.

 The album became an international hit, and demand for live appearances soon followed.
-Morali hastily built a group of dancers around Willis to perform in clubs and videos.
-Morali met the first recruit, Felipe Rose (who claims indigenous American descent and dressed as a Native American), in a New York gay bar called the Anvil.
-Willis hand-picked Alex Briley (who initially appeared in nondescript costumes before switching to G.I. uniforms).
+Morali and Willis hastily built a group of dancers around Willis to perform in clubs and videos.
+Willis hand-picked Alex Briley (who initially appeared in nondescript costumes before switching to G.I. uniforms). while Morali chose Felipe Rose (who claims Native American descent and dressed in costume as "an Indian".) in a local gay BDSM after-hours sex club in Chelsea called The Anvil.
 The others were Mark Mussler (construction worker), Dave Forrest (cowboy), Lee Mouton (leatherman/biker), and Peter Whitehead (one of the group's early songwriters), who appeared on American Bandstand and in the video for the group's first hit, "San Francisco (You Got Me)".

-With record sales soaring, Morali and Willis saw the need to create a permanent group.
+When record sales soared, Morali and Willis saw the need for a permanent group.
 They took out an ad in a theatre trade paper which read: "Macho Types Wanted: Must Dance And Have A Moustache."
-Glenn Hughes (leatherman), David Hodo (construction worker) and Randy Jones (cowboy) were among the hundreds who answered the ad.
+Glenn Hughes (leatherman), Randy Jones (cowboy) and David Hodo (construction worker) were among the hundreds who answered the ad.

-With the "official" lineup in place, the group did a hasty photo-shoot for the cover of the already-recorded Macho Man album.
-The album's title track catapulted the group into the mainstream, and their single "Y.M.C.A.", from the group's third album Cruisin', became one of the most popular hits of the 1970s.
+With the "official" lineup in place, the group did a hasty photo shoot for the cover of the already recorded Macho Man album.
+The album's title track catapulted the group into the mainstream, and their single "Y.M.C.A." from the group's third album Cruisin' became one of the most popular hits of the 1970s and remains a classic well into the 21st century.